 There are limitations, however, to the circumstances in which a PBJ can be granted.
 For example, a judge is prohibited by law from granting probation before judgment for a second or subsequent DUI/DWI, if the most recent DUI/DWI conviction or PBJ occurred within the last 10 years.

 Additionally, the law either severely limits or prohibits the granting of a PBJ for a second controlled dangerous substance conviction, as well as for charges related to sexual crimes against children.

 Does a PBJ Show on a Background Check?

 Since Probation Before Judgement does not count as a conviction, it will not show up on your criminal record or on a background check.

 While this is an extremely favorable result, there are some things that you must be aware of to decide if accepting a PBJ if offered, is in your best interest.
 Perhaps the most important thing to know about a PBJ is that in order to accept, you must waive your right to appeal.

 This is because there is no conviction to appeal.
 If you have a legitimate trial issue in your case, it may be more sensitive to not accept PBJ and exercise your appeal rights.
 Additionally, a PBJ may not have the same benefits for you that it might have for someone in different circumstances.

 For example, if you are not a United States Citizen, or if you have a Commercial Driver’s License, a PBJ may have the same effect as a conviction.

 Experienced Maryland Defense Lawyer

-What is important to know is that just because you may be statutorily eligible for a PBJ, that discretion lies solely with the judge and is viewed as a disposition that must be earned.
+What is important to know is that just because you may be statutorily eligible for a PBJ in Maryland, that discretion lies solely with the judge and is viewed as a disposition that must be earned.
 Therefore, it is imperative that you take the matter seriously, present appropriately, and get involved with any and all recommended treatment to give yourself the best chance.